CLI : Command Line

 Q: Can I use the CLI on a server without GUI?

 A: Yes!
 The CLI runs completely headless.
-Requirements:
+This is the primary use case on Linux.

 • Windows Server 2016 or later